 134. The standard of living rises when population growth exceeds economic growth.
+FALSE

-If population is growing faster than output, then productivity and thereby the standard of living are falling.
+If population is growing faster than output, this means that productivity and GDP per capita is falling and thereby standard of living is falling.

-135. The relative decline in goods production compared to services produced means that we're producing fewer goods than in earlier decades.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-01 The relative size of the U.S. economy.
+Topic: WHAT AMERICA PRODUCES The relative decline in goods production compared to services produced means that we're producing fewer goods than in earlier decades.